Marsilio Landriani: Biography

+Landriani's treatise Dell'utilità dei conduttori elettrici (1784) focused on the practical application of lightning conductors, particularly in the context of building construction and the increasing use of metals.
+Landriani explored how conductors could protect structures from lightning strikes, drawing on experiments and observations to support his conclusions.

 Between 1787 and 1788 Guyton de Morveau and Antoine-Laurent Lavoisier tried to convince Landriani to change over to the new chemistry, but he never was able to decide between phlogiston and oxygen.
-After 1790 he dealt exclusively with chemical applications of electric phenomena, and the improvement of physics and meteorology instruments.
+After 1790 he dealt exclusively with chemical applications of electric phenomena, and the improvement of scientific instruments used to study meteorology and physics.
 During his career he enjoyed a popularity comparable only to that of Alessandro Volta and Lazzaro Spallanzani, of all Italian scientists of that time.